isralduke/thatbook/23-isaiah.md

 > I create the destroyer so he might devastate.
 > <a name="54:17">54:17</a> No weapon forged to be used against you will succeed;
 > you will refute everyone who tries to accuse you.
-> This is what the Lord will do for his servants—
+> This is what the Lord will do for his servants —
 > I will vindicate them,”
 > says the Lord.